Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Theoretical Model

 where, $\ket{\psi_m}\equiv \ket{\phi^A_{k}} \otimes \ket{\phi^B_{l}}$ are basis states corresponding to the various configurations of particles of the two species $A$ and $B$ on the lattice.

-In this work, we use coupled basis states $\ket{\psi_m}$ to construct the Hamiltonian matrix $H_{m m'} = \bra{\psi_{m}} \hat{H} \ket{\psi_{m'}}$, with open boundary conditions.
+In this work, we use coupled basis states $\ket{\psi_m}$ to construct the Hamiltonian matrix $H_{m m'} = \bra{\psi_{m}} \hat{H} \ket{\psi_{m'}}$, with open boundary conditions (OBCs).
+We have also verified that the observed phases are robust against finite-size effects.
+A detailed comparison between OBCs and periodic boundary conditions (PBCs) is provided in Appendix~\ref{appendB}, confirming that the qualitative physics remains unchanged.
 The matrix is highly sparse due to short-range hopping allowed in the tight-binding model.
-Subsequently, we obtain the ground-state and few low-lying excited states of the system by diagonalizing the Hamiltonian matrix using the PARPACK library \cite{maschhoff_1996}.
-For additional details on the numerical exact-diagonalization method used in the present work, see refs.\cite{bai_2018,gaur_2024}.
+Subsequently, we obtain the ground state and a few low-lying excited states of the system by diagonalizing the Hamiltonian matrix using the PARPACK library \cite{maschhoff_1996}.
+For additional details on the numerical exact-diagonalization method used in the present work, see Refs.\cite{bai_2018,gaur_2024}.

-The dynamical evolution of the many-body state (Eq.~(\ref{many_bdy_wave})) is studied by performing the unitary evolution of the initial state under the time-dependent Hamiltonian as $i \partial_t \ket{\Psi (t)} = \hat{H}(t) \ket{\Psi (t)}$.
+The dynamical evolution of the many-body state [Eq.~(\ref{many_bdy_wave})] is studied by performing the unitary evolution of the initial state under the time-dependent Hamiltonian as $i \partial_t \ket{\Psi (t)} = \hat{H}(t) \ket{\Psi (t)}$.
 Choosing $\ket{\psi_m}$ as time independent, we get

 This equation represents a set of coupled partial differential equations involving time-dependent coefficients of the wavefunction $C_m (t)$.
 We solve these equations numerically using a fourth-order Runge-Kutta method with time step $\Delta t = 0.001$.